Want a divorce? Why the new Act will not make it quicker [Updated 9 June 2021]

 At LGFL, we don’t often advocate a speedy approach to divorce.
-However, for couples who are considering separating, now may be the right time to act, as the Divorce, Dissolution and Separation Act 2020 is now law.
+However, for couples who are considering separating, now may seem the right time to act, as the Divorce, Dissolution and Separation Act 2020 was passed almost a year ago.

 The Act is a major achievement offering couples a ‘no fault’ divorce.
 Under the new Act, couples can simply state that: “The marriage has broken down irretrievably” rather than allocate blame or wait for years.
 Currently there are five grounds for divorce, three of which require the allocation of blame.